brunocodutra/metal/doc/manual.md

 \snippet literal.cpp naive_2
 }

-but do not forget why we're here to begin with, that is, recall we can't instantiate a template using a non-constexpr variable as argument!
+but let us not forget why we're here to begin with, that is, recall we can't instantiate a template using a non-`constexpr` variable as argument!

 At this point, a watchful reader might argue that in theory there is no real reason for this to be rejected, since the literal value must always be known at